repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

 Generate the intermediate certificate authority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An intermediate certificate authority (CA) is an entity that can sign certificates on behalf of the root CA.
+The intermediate certificate authority (CA) signs certificates on behalf of the root CA.
-The root CA signs the intermediate certificate, forming a chain of trust.
+A root CA can sign multiple intermediate certificate, and each form a chain of trust.

 The purpose of using an intermediate CA is primarily for security.
 The root key can be kept offline and used as infrequently as possible.
 If the intermediate key is compromised, the root CA can revoke the intermediate certificate and create a new intermediate cryptographic pair.

-Enter the root CA view in BounCA by clicking on the blue ``edit`` button or by clicking on the shortname of the root certificate.
+Enter the root CA view in BounCA by clicking on the name of the root certificate.
 You will enter a screen with an empty table.

 .. figure:: ../images/generate-ca-certificates/7-enter-root-ca.png